MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-isolation-in-office-365.md

 ## Teams

-Your Teams data is stored differently depending on the content type.
+Your Teams data is stored differently, depending on the content type.

 Check out the [Ignite breakout session on Microsoft Teams architecture](https://channel9.msdn.com/Events/Ignite/Microsoft-Ignite-Orlando-2017/BRK3071) for an in-depth discussion.